oguzaybilir/YOLOv7-Predict-with-UI/README.md

 ```
 ## Required Packages

-These packages are absolutely essential packages for the job.
+These packages are absolutely essential packages for this project.
 In this case, you must first install the following packages in this order.

 The *nvidia-driver-xxx* is your driver which is compatible with your graphic card.